ftsrg-bta/lab-ethereum/guide/guide.md

 ### Layout of source files

-An example Solidity smart contract (implementing a simple bank) can be seen below.
+An example Solidity smart contract can be seen below.
+The contract implements a simple bank, where users can deposit and withdraw money (Ether).
+Furthermore, the bank also counts the number of transactions.

 Source files start with a [_pragma_](https://solidity.readthedocs.io/en/v0.5.0/layout-of-source-files.html#pragmas) statement describing the _compiler version_ to use.
 A source file can then define multiple _contracts_.
 The example below has a single contract named `SimpleBank`.
 At a first glance, smart contracts are similar to simple classes in object-oriented programming.
 Contracts can define
 - [_state variables_](https://solidity.readthedocs.io/en/v0.5.0/structure-of-a-contract.html#state-variables), which define the data stored on the blockchain and
 - [_functions_](https://solidity.readthedocs.io/en/v0.5.0/structure-of-a-contract.html#functions) that can manipulate the data and interact with other accounts.